-Where's next on UNESCO's World Heritage list?
+Babylon now a UNESCO World Heritage Site

 Sites that don't get selected can still be nominated in subsequent years.

-UNESCO's Twitter account will announce new inscriptions as they're decided.
+UNESCO's Twitter account is announcing new inscriptions as they're decided.
 The process will conclude by July 10.
-Last year, the Committee voted to remove the world's second largest coral reef, the Belize Barrier Reef Reserve system, from this list after the government of Belize worked with non-governmental groups to protect the reef.
+Last year, the committee voted to remove the world's second-largest coral reef, the Belize Barrier Reef Reserve system, from this list after the government of Belize worked with non-governmental groups to protect the reef.

 Iceland's Vatnajökull National Park is among list submissions.